Storage API¶

 Examples:

-Store MultiIndex DataFrame from Yahoo Finance: >>> from chronos_lab.sources import ohlcv_from_yfinance >>> from chronos_lab.storage import ohlcv_to_arcticdb >>> >>> # Fetch data >>> prices = ohlcv_from_yfinance( ... symbols=['AAPL', 'MSFT', 'GOOGL'], ... period='1y' ... ) >>> >>> # Store in ArcticDB >>> result = ohlcv_to_arcticdb( ... ohlcv=prices, ... library_name='yfinance', ... adb_mode='write' ... ) >>> if result['statusCode'] == 0: ... print("Successfully stored data")
+Store MultiIndex DataFrame from Yahoo Finance: >>> from chronos_lab.sources import ohlcv_from_yfinance >>> from chronos_lab.storage import ohlcv_to_arcticdb >>> >>> # Fetch data >>> prices = ohlcv_from_yfinance( ... symbols=['AAPL', 'MSFT', 'GOOGL'], ... period='1y' ... ) >>> >>> # Store in ArcticDB with default backend >>> result = ohlcv_to_arcticdb( ... ohlcv=prices, ... library_name='yfinance', ... adb_mode='write' ... ) >>> if result['statusCode'] == 0: ... print("Successfully stored data")

 Store dictionary of DataFrames from Intrinio: >>> from chronos_lab.sources import ohlcv_from_intrinio >>> >>> # Fetch as dictionary >>> prices_dict = ohlcv_from_intrinio( ... symbols=['AAPL', 'MSFT'], ... period='3mo', ... interval='daily', ... output_dict=True ... ) >>> >>> # Store dictionary directly >>> result = ohlcv_to_arcticdb( ... ohlcv=prices_dict, ... library_name='intrinio' ... )